Answers to commonly asked questions about ACE Learning.

 There are several factors involved in how schools choose to set up their committees for the year-long Internal Reflection that leads to the External Review Visit.
 The goal is to involve the whole community in some way in the process.
 Ideally a workshop that includes all stakeholder groups would be held toward the end of the Internal Reflection as the school's report takes final shape.

 The size of your learning community is one factor to consider.
-Some schools organize their committees around the 3 pillars of A-C-E, others have ten separate committees, one for each Learning Principle while others group principles in ways that make sense to them.
+Some schools organize their committees around the three pillars of A-C-E, others have ten separate committees, one for each Learning Principle while others group principles in ways that make sense to them.
 The process is yours, so you can organize it in any way that will be meaningful to your community.

 For schools conducting a parallel Self-Study for CIS accreditation, we encourage you to look to combine and share committee work wherever possible, to avoid redundancy.